MichaelZarkov/8-Puzzle_Game/docs/docs.md

 ### [Q-algorithm](https://en.wikipedia.org/wiki/Q-learning#Algorithm)

 This class implements the Q-learning algorithm for 8-puzzle.
 The 8-puzzle has $9!/2 = 181440$ possible
-states (board arrangements) reachable from the solved position `[1,2,3,4,5,6,7,8,0]`.
+states (board arrangements) which are reachable from the solved position `[1,2,3,4,5,6,7,8,0]`.

 The algorithm creates a Q-function:
 ```math
 Q:  S \times A \rightarrow \mathbb{R}
 ```
-where for every board arrangement and for **every possible movement of the hole in this board arrangement**, the function gives a number.
-The higher the number the better the move is considered to be.
+where for every board arrangement and for every **possible** movement of the hole in this board arrangement, the function returns a number called the *Q-value of the state-action pair*.
+The bigger the number the better the move is considered to be.

-More precisely the Q-function is represented as a *Python dictionary*, where the keys are the board arrangements converted to numbers `[1,2,3,4,0,5,7,8,6] -> 123405786`, and the values are *dictionaries* of the form `{ 'u': number, 'r': number, 'd': number, 'l': number }` - the possible movements of the hole.
-The dictionary does not include impossible moves - for example if the hole is top left, then it can only move *right* or *down*, so we have `{ 'r': number, 'd': number }`.
+More precisely the Q-function is represented as a *Python dictionary*, where the keys are the board arrangements converted to numbers (e.g., `[1,2,3,4,0,5,7,8,6] -> 123405786`), and the values are *dictionaries* of the form `{ 'u': number, 'r': number, 'd': number, 'l': number }` - the possible movements of the hole.
+The dictionary does not include impossible moves - for example, if the hole is top left, then it can only move *right* or *down*, so we have `{ 'r': number, 'd': number }`.
 Initially all `number`s are set to zero.
 They will be learned during the training.

 During the training the Q-table (the dictionary) is updated according to the Q-algorithm:
 ```math